jclopeztavera/medstudents-depression/README.md

 We designed and ran an observational research study to assess the relation between clinically detectable depressive and anxiety disorders and body-mass index.

 To achieve this goal, we randomly selected 1250 undergrad medical students from all grades, from first through fourth.
 Grouped by grade enrollment, the number of sampled students was proportional to the actual number of students enrolled in each grade.

+In November 2013, in _sunny_ Guadalajara during a in a four-day window, we personally distributed 1250 surveys to undergraduate medical studentes, and collected 783 undergrad medical students (from 1 through 4 school years), from which we discarded 26 to get a final sample size of 757.
+[Open question: should we keep them?]

 With a response rate of 0.6%, we got to a final sample size of n = 783.
 In the following table, we show the preogression of how we arrived to the final sample size.